arunnarangali/food-delivery-app/README.md

 ## Installation

 1. Install dependencies:

 ```bash
 npm install
 ```

 2. Start the development server:

 ```bash
 npm run dev
 ```

 3. Open your browser and navigate to `http://localhost:5173`

+## Demo Credentials

+Use these credentials to test the login functionality:

+**Demo User:**

+- Email: `arunnarangali1@gmail.com`
+- Password: `test1234`

+Or you can register a new account using the registration form.

 ## Project Structure